Skin Rejuvenation & Resurfacing

 • Photo of Valeri Rusco, PA-C

-Valeri Rusco, PA-C, is a skilled physician assistant specializing in Medical Aesthetics.
-She holds a BS in Health Science from Grand Valley State University and a Masters in Physician Assistant Studies from Western Michigan University.
-Certified by the National Commission on the Certification of Physician Assistants, Valeri has extensive experience in sports medicine, general medicine, and pediatrics.
-With a focus on enhancing natural beauty, she is dedicated to mastering advanced techniques in facial rejuvenation and aesthetic procedures, empowering her patients to achieve their aesthetic goals with confidence.
+Valeri Rusco, PA-C, is a board-certified Physician Assistant and the founder of Direct Aesthetics.
+She holds a BS in Health Science from Grand Valley State University and a Masterโ€™s in Physician Assistant Studies from Western Michigan University.
+With clinical experience in sports medicine, general medicine, and pediatrics, Valeri now specializes in medical aesthetics with a focus on facial rejuvenation and natural-looking results.

-View all posts Founder, Direct Aesthetics
+View all posts

 Love it?
 Share it.